-Campus safety is of utmost concern to Office of Student Life.
-The Providence Village has been equipped with keyless locks, security cameras which record 24/7, no trespassing signage, gated on-site parking, and student cadets who patrol the Providence corridor between the hours of 9:00pm and 1:00am each night.
-These cadets are available to students who desire an escort to or from any facility used by Providence.
+Campus safety is of utmost concern to the Office of Student Life.
+The Providence Village has been equipped with keyless locks, security cameras which record 24/7, no trespassing signage, gated on-site parking, and Post Alarm who patrol the Providence corridor between the hours of 9:00pm and 1:00am each night.

-The services of Post Alarm have also been contracted for night-time patrols around our perimeter and within the parking lots behind the Providence Village.
+The services of Post Alarm have also been contracted for overnight patrols around our perimeter and within the parking lots behind the Providence Village.
 Although no official arrangement is secured with Fuller Safety, Providence students also enjoy the umbrella of their regular patrols as Fuller students live on the same street.